Booster seats - are you breaking the law?

 The booster seats we've tested have not proved as safe in our crash tests as high-back booster seats with a full-length back and 'wings', as these provide extra protection for the head and chest in a side-impact crash.

-In March 2020, we surveyed 1,800 parents with children under 12.
-A worrying number of parents (35%) believe that a backless booster seat offers the same protection as a high-back booster – but this isn't the case.
+In February 2021, we surveyed 2,021 parents with children under five.
+A worrying number of parents (37%) believe that a backless booster seat offers the same protection as a high-back booster – but this isn't the case.

 Booster cushions raise children up, but some struggle with keeping the shoulder strap of a three-point adult seatbelt in the right place on a child, and provide virtually no side-impact protection if you’re involved in a side-on collision.